All Episodes

 What's the big disconnect?

-If the American people are perfectly fine with limiting payments that other people salaries and other people can make if they're perfectly fine with all that Obama's doing.
+If the American people are perfectly fine with limiting payments that other people, salaries and other people can make, if they're perfectly fine with all that Obama's doing, why, where is the logical conclusion that they would oppose the legalization of marijuana?

 Mm-hmm.

-I know Eric Halder rolled it out, and he got by the way, they're back again with releasing Guantanamo Bay prisoners in this country with a re-education program.
+I know Eric Halder rolled it out and he got, by the way, they're back again with releasing Guantanamo Bay prisoners in this country with a re-education program.

 Just mind boggling.

-But be interesting to see.
+But it would be interesting to see.

-United Nations document on climate change that will be distributed to a major environmental conclave next week, envisions a huge reordering of the world economy, likely involving trillions of dollars in wealth transfer,
+United Nations document on climate change that will be distributed to a major environmental conclave next week envisions a huge reordering of the world economy, likely involving trillions of dollars in wealth transfer, millions of job losses and gains, new taxes, industrial relocations, new tariffs and subsidies,

-millions of job losses and gains, new taxes, industrial relocations, new tariffs and subsidies, and complicated payments for greenhouse gas abatement schemes and carbon taxes, all under the provision of the United Nations.
+and complicated payments for greenhouse gas abatement schemes and carbon taxes, all under the provision of the United Nations.

 Now, since Obama's in the White House, all pretense is off.

-The man-made global warming hoaxers are making it very clear what their objective has been all along.
+The man-made global warming hoaxers are making it very clear what their objective has been all along, and that is fleece the United States of America.

-And now they're being open and honest about it.
+It's a giant money grab, and now they're being open and honest about it.

 Those and other results are blandly discussed in a discreetly worded United Nations information note on potential consequences of the measures that industrialized countries will likely have to take to implement the Copenhagen Accord, the successor to the Kyoto Treaty, after it is negotiated and signed by December of this year.

-Blandly discussed.
+Blandly discussed?

-Do they know that if this ever gets out, it will never pass?
+Blandly, do they know that if this ever gets out, it will never pass?

 Or will it?

-You know, I I know that 62 million Americans voted against Obama, but I still wonder where we are on things like this.
+You know, I know that 62 million Americans voted against Obama, but I still wonder where we are on things like this.

 The Obama administration said it supports the Copenhagen Treaty process.